 Pocklington Carpets incorporated, becomes Pocklington Carpets Limited.
 A panic for everyone at the end of 1999 when no one really knew how computers would cope with the new millennium.
 Cost us all a fortune getting them all pre checked.

 Sixth branch opened with the purchase of an existing showroom in Haxby, York.
 This was the Denis York Rug and flooring shop before we purchased it.

 Branch seven opened at Pickering, North Yorkshire.
 This used to be the old bus station in Pickering.
 A very large building that has a mezzanine level for all our beds.
 Previously it was a fireplace shop.

 With no government based training locally we saw the need to train local staff customer service skills internally.
 We started an training program for trainee carpet fitters so we can maintain our standards for the future.

-April brought a new computer system linking all the stores and head office so our customer database and interbranch communication is vastly improved for better efficiency and service.
+A new computer system linking all the stores and head office so our customer database and inter branch communication is vastly improved for better efficiency and service.
 It was obvious to us that communication and integration of real time systems was the way forward for us.
 Now we order online and can share information so much quicker with staff and customers.